code-place7/code-place7/README.md

 I may be at the beginning of my professional journey, but I don’t just write code — I focus on designing, building, and understanding systems that can scale securely from idea to production.

+"Live with so much kindness that even a blind man can see it in the way you live.😊" "Yesterday is history , Tomorrow is Mystery but Today, my friend Today is Gift that's why it is called Present . live it fully.✅😊"

 ### 🎓 Certifications & Badges